rdbende/flake8-tkinter/README.md

 ```

 ### TK251
-_Yes, there's some minor diffrence in text wrapping difference, but that can be adjusted_
+_Yes, there's some minor diffrence in text wrapping, but that can be easily fixed
 ```python
 # Bad
 w = tkinter.Message()